All Douglas Honors College students who are in good academic standing (GPA of 3.00 or higher) are eligible to receive a partial tuition waiver.

-Central Washington University Scholarship Office provides resources and information for scholarship opportunities.
+The Central Washington University Scholarship Office provides resources and information for scholarship opportunities.
 It assists students in developing a financial aid plan, searching for scholarships effectively, and making applications.
-In addition, Scholarship Central provides information about scholarship scams, credit card debt, and money management.
+In addition, the CWU Scholarship Office provides information about scholarship scams, credit card debt, and money management.

-New and continuing students are encouraged to complete the Free Application for Federal Student Aid (FAFSA) by the priority deadline of March 1 each year in order to be considered for need-based tuition waivers and scholarships.
-Students with need (as calculated by the Federal Need Analysis formula) who apply by March 1 every year and have a 3.2 or better cumulative GPA will be considered for a partial tuition waiver.
+New and continuing students are encouraged to complete the Free Application for Federal Student Aid (FAFSA) by the priority deadline of February 1 each year in order to be considered for need-based tuition waivers and scholarships.

 |School Year||Award Winner(s)|